WilliamCCHuang/GraphLIME/README.md

 ## Reproduce

-All scripts of different experiments are in `scripts` folder.
-You can reproduce the results by:
+All scripts of different experiments are in the `scripts` folder.
+You can reproduce the results by running the following command:

 ```
-sh scripts/noise_features_cora.sh
+> sh scripts/noise_features_cora.sh
 ```

 ## Results